 Resolve your headaches

 A dentist who is trained in neuromuscular dentistry can be thought of as a headache specialist, because they have specific knowledge about TMJ disorders and the skills to treat it.
-If you suspect that you might have TMJ disorder, book a free a consultation to discuss your symptoms.
+If you suspect that you might have TMJ disorder, contact our Los Gatos dental office today.